darrell-pittman/wgc-cpp/README.md

   ...Some job executed.
 });
 ```
 JobThread can also be constructed with a name.
-It will the use a wgc::NamedThread to run the tasks.
+It will then use a wgc::NamedThread to run the tasks.

 Example:
 ```